Thanks to Samsung and Verizon, 5G is about to all get up in your face

 It's entirely possible that Samsung is deliberately holding back the S10 5G launch until Verizon's new 5G network becomes a little more stable, and perhaps more widespread.
 Right now it's available only in Chicago and Minneapolis (and in mere downtown hotspots at that), but Verizon says its 5G service will come to 30 cities by the end of 2019.

-Neither Samsung nor Verizon immediately responded to a request for comment on my theory.
+Verizon declined to comment and Samsung didn't respond to a request for comment on my theory.

 I did get a chance to go hands-on with the Galaxy S10 5G in February.
 A little larger than the Galaxy S10 Plus -- it's a kind of an S10 Plus Plus -- the S10 5G has a 6.7-inch screen, a total of six cameras and Qualcomm's Snapdragon 855 chipset.
 It's absolutely a premium phone, though we'll need to see how some of its features, like its depth-sensing front and rear cameras, will work on the phone day to day.